WINSAC/Mobile-AR-in-Edge-Computing-Server/README.md

-# Mobile-AR-in-Edge-Computing
-Python code for the edge server
+# Edge-assisted AR (Python Code for the Edge Server)